 Ajax 23 One Design Keel Boat – day racing at its best!

 The class has two fleets, one at RHYC (23 boats registered, about 13 actively racing) and the other at St Mawes (Falmouth).
 The National Championships are held by each club in alternate years.
-In 2016 a number of RHYC boats will make the journey to St Mawes to compete in July, and may stay to sail in Falmouth week (5th-14th August) where the Ajax is often one of the best represented classes.
+In alternate years a number of RHYC boats will make the journey to St Mawes to compete in July, and may stay on to sail in Falmouth week (August) where the Ajax is often one of the best represented classes.

 At RHYC, we race every weekend in the sailing season, making full use of the River Orwell, as well as going out to sea frequently or up the lovely River Stour.
 An attraction of Ajax sailing is that we do not need rescue boat support for our racing, and this gives us great flexibility with our courses - sometimes choosing short, sharp racing (usually when windy) and sometimes using fair wind and tide to go further.
 Being a strict one design keelboat means that what really counts is how the boat is sailed.
 While there is plenty of rivalry on the water, Ajax sailors are friendly and welcoming; always happy to help each other and new owners get the best out of their boats.
 In winter there are occasional lunches at the RHYC for the class.

-Please contact Richard if you have any questions about the Ajax or if you are interested in joining the fleet at the RHYC.
+The 2017 Ajax Class Captain is Martine Clayton.
+Please contact Martine if you have any questions about the Ajax or if you are interested in joining the fleet at the RHYC.

 A small fleet of just seven boats assembled for the 2016 East Coast championships, but all the main contenders were present including the first three boats in the Royal Harwich Yacht Club's Spring series and the winner of the Prosser Plate, sailed the previous weekend.